ZCX031116/Computer-Organization-Lab/README.md

 # UCLA-CS33-Computer-Organization-Lab
-This my solutions to CS33 labs 2023 Spring quarter
+These are the labs I did for CS33 2023 Spring quarter